Curcumin: Chemistry

 Curcumin incorporates a seven carbon linker and three major functional groups: an α,β-unsaturated β-diketone moiety and an aromatic O-methoxy-phenolic group.
 The aromatic ring systems, which are phenols, are connected by two α,β-unsaturated carbonyl groups.
 It is a diketone tautomer, existing in enolic form in organic solvents and in keto form in water.
 The diketones form stable enols and are readily deprotonated to form enolates, which bind metal ions to form acetylacetonate-like complexes.
 Its complexing properties are manifesting in its reaction with boric acid to give a red-colored rosocyanine.

 Because of its hydrophobic nature, curcumin is poorly soluble in water but is easily soluble in organic solvents.

+Curcumin and curcuminoids are chelators of metal ions, including iron and copper.

 Biosynthesis

 The biosynthetic route of curcumin is uncertain.
 In 1973, Peter J. Roughley and Donald A. Whiting proposed two mechanisms for curcumin biosynthesis.
 The first mechanism involves a chain extension reaction by cinnamic acid and 5 malonyl-CoA molecules that eventually arylize into a curcuminoid.
 The second mechanism involves two cinnamate units coupled together by malonyl-CoA.
 Both use cinnamic acid as their starting point, which is derived from the amino acid phenylalanine.

 Plant biosynthesis starting with cinnamic acid is rare compared to the more common p-coumaric acid.
 Only a few identified compounds, such as anigorufone and pinosylvin, build from cinnamic acid.

 Biosynthetic pathway of curcumin in Curcuma longa.